 Essentially, this law requires those who control a construction site — such as property owners and general contractors — to provide workers with necessary safety equipment, including properly erected scaffolding and safety harnesses.
 This requirement applies regardless of whether the workers are building, repairing, painting, demolishing or even cleaning a building.

-Sadly, despite this law, construction workers suffer injuries in serious falls all too often.
+Sadly, despite this law, construction workers continue to suffer injuries in serious falls from scaffolding too often.
 Fortunately, though, these injured workers may be able to seek compensation for their injuries because of the Scaffolding Law mentioned above.

 However, navigating this law is often easier said than done, which is why it is best to contact an experienced attorney if you have any questions.